pencil-code/pencil-code/doc/paper/paper.md

 The code can also solve for Lagrangian (inertial and noninertial) particles, their coagulation and condensation, as well as their interaction with the fluid.
+A related module has also been adapted to perform ray tracing to solve the eikonal equation.

 The code is being used for Cartesian, cylindrical, and spherical geometries, but further extensions are possible.